Nonlinear Isocapacitary Concepts of Mass in 3-Manifolds with Nonnegative Scalar Curvature: Relation between the isoperimetric mass and the -isocapacitary mass

-We now employ the explicit control of the Hawking mass in terms of the $p$-Hawking mass \cref{thm:hawking_p-hawking} to produce an upper bound on the Isoperimetric mass in terms of $p$-Isocapacitary mass.
-This bound is not sharp but sharpens as $p\to 1^+$. \begin{lemma} Let $(M,g)$ be a complete $\CS^0$-Asymptotically Flat Riemannian $3$-manifold with nonnegative scalar curvature and (possibly empty) smooth, compact, minimal boundary.
-Assume that $(M,g)$ satisfies \cref{eq:energy_hp} for some $1<p<3$.
-Then,
+We now employ the explicit control of the Hawking mass in terms of the $p$-Hawking mass Lemma~\ref{thm:hawking_p-hawking} to produce an upper bound on the isoperimetric mass in terms of $p$-isocapacitary mass.
+This bound is not sharp but sharpens as $p\to 1^+$. \begin{Lemma} Let $(M,g)$ be a $\CS^0$-asymptotically flat Riemannian $3$-manifold with nonnegative scalar curvature and with smooth, compact, minimal, possibly empty boundary.
+Assume that~$(M,g)$ satisfies~\eqref{eq:energy_hp} for some $1<p<3$.
+Then

-where $\kst_S$ is the global Sobolev constant of $(M,g)$. \end{lemma}
+where $\kst_S$ is the global Sobolev constant of $(M,g)$. \end{Lemma}